Arthur Friedenreich: Controversy in the number of goals

 Due to a lack of documentation, the exact number of goals that Friedenreich scored is unknown.
-His former teammate Mario de Andrade compiled his goalscoring record, reaching the number of 1,239 goals, which he showed to journalist De Vaney, in hopes that he would register this tally in FIFA and the CBD.
-However, Andrade kept the papers for one last revision, so when he died a few days later, De Vaney attempted to recover them, but the papers were never found again because Andrade's family, uninterested in football, thought they were useless and threw them in the trash.
-His goalscoring record thus mysteriously vanished in the mid-1960s, during a time when Friedenreich himself had Alzheimer's disease.
+His former teammate Mario de Andrade compiled his goalscoring record, reaching the number of 1,239 goals, which he showed to journalist De Vaney, in hopes that he would register this tally in FIFA and the CBD; however, Andrade kept the papers for one last revision, so when he died a few days later, De Vaney attempted to recover them, but the papers were never found again because Andrade's family, uninterested in football, thought they were useless and threw them in the trash.
+His goalscoring record thus mysteriously vanished in the mid-1960s during a time when Friedenreich himself had Alzheimer's disease.
 Despite having no proof, De Vaney published Friedenreich's goalscoring record (1,239) in the newspaper Tribuna de Santos.

 When writing Os Gigantes do Futebol Brasileiro ("The Giants of Brazilian Football"), published in Rio de Janeiro in 1965, João Maximo based Friedenreich's numbers on De Vaney's research, but erroneously recorded 1,329, instead of 1,239.
 This tally is 48 goals higher than Pelé's Guinness World Record of 1,281 goals, which caused him to be occasionally cited as one of the all-time top scorers in football history.
-For instance, Richard Henshaw wrote in the Encyclopedia of World Soccer that Friedenreich "was the greatest goalscorer in the history of football, with 1,329 goals", and even Guinness itself acknowledged this number by stating that he "scored an undocumented 1,329 goals".

-The media also said for years that he had never missed a single penalty in over 500 attempts, which is certainly untrue as well, given that some records indicate that he wasted at least 12 penalties.

-Below are the reported numbers of goals scored between 1909 and 1935, according to different sources:
+For instance, Richard Henshaw wrote in the Encyclopedia of World Soccer that Friedenreich was "the greatest goalscorer in the history of football, with 1,329 goals", and even Guinness itself acknowledged this number by stating that he "scored an undocumented 1,329 goals".
+The media also said for years that he had never missed a single penalty in over 500 attempts, which is certain to be untrue, given that some records indicate that he wasted at least 12 penalties.
+Below are the reported numbers of goals scored between 1909 and 1935 according to different sources: